iYadavVaibhav/stem/docs/4-Functional-&-Business/banking-notes.md

 Banks makes money by following methods:

-1. **Investment Banking**: Most of the income Barclays make is by being an advisor to big corporations, government and individuals.
+1. **Investment Banking**: Most of the income The BarBank make is by being an advisor to big corporations, government and individuals.
 2. **Corporate Banking**: It provides services for multinationals and large domestic corporate.
 It charges fee, interests for loans from these companies.
 3. By charging **interest** from borrowers.
 4. By charging various **fees** on services like,